If Hookup Culture Is Empowering, Why Am I Miserable?

 Unfettered from the shackles of morality and abstinence before marriage, my fellow women and I are free to have sex—emotionless, connectionless sex when we're even less likely to orgasm.**

-Other studies consistently confirm Fessler's findings.
+Other studies consistently align with Fessler's findings.
 A 2012 Review of General Psychology analysis of recent hookup datasets concluded "both men and women had experienced some sexual regret, but the frequency and intensity of negative reactions appeared to vary by sex, with women more negatively impacted from some hookup experiences."
-The negative reactions experienced by women included depression, anxiety, low self-esteem, embarrassment and loss of self-respect—to name a few.

 Our brains on hookups

-"Women tend to feel more regret after the hook up because we're typically a little more emotionally inclined and we internalize things," Morgan said, noting the physiology of being penetrated might have something to do with this.
+"Women tend to feel more regret after the hookup because we're typically a little more emotionally inclined and we internalize things," Morgan said, noting the physiology of being penetrated might have something to do with this.

 The idea that women might struggle a little harder than men to separate emotion from sex might be an unpopular one, but there's science to back it, Morgan pointed out: